travis-ci/docs-travis-ci-com/user/cron-jobs.md

 Travis CI lets you schedule builds at regular intervals independently of whether any commits were pushed to the repository.
-This feature is not enables by default.
+This feature is not enabled by default.
 Please contact us if you need it:

 [support@travis-ci.com](mailto:support@travis-ci.com?subject=Cron)